Skip to main content

 If you have high blood pressure, the more salt you eat, the higher your blood pressure will be.
 So if you already have high blood pressure, avoid salty foods and do not add salt to foods.
 Some foods that are high in salt are canned goods (soups, beans, vegetables, meats), deli meats, processed cheese, frozen meals, and food from restaurants.
 Look for low-salt options and use herbs in your cooking to add flavor.

-If you do not have high blood pressure, there is controversy as to whether avoiding salty foods will you against getting it.
+If you do not have high blood pressure, there is controversy as to whether avoiding salty foods will protect you against getting it.
 Some people seem to be more sensitive to salt and benefit from cutting down on salty foods.
 Studies show that salt reduction may be especially helpful for people over age 60 and for Black people.

 High blood pressure quiz